Let Us Walk With You Toward Recovery | Confidential And Private Support!

 Substance use disorders affect millions of working Americans, making addiction a workplace reality rather than a distant personal problem.
 Nearly 9% of workers under 30 reported using alcohol or drugs at work last year, and 13.5 million employed adults currently have SUD.
 Among young employees who used substances at work, over 60% reported using cannabis.

-Addiction in the workplace creates significant employment consequences you can’t ignore.
+Addiction in the workplace creates significant employment consequences that employers cannot ignore.
 Affected employees miss an average of 22 days annually, twice the rate of their peers.
 Alcohol abuse alone costs the U.S. economy $250 billion yearly, with 62% stemming from lost productivity.
 Post-pandemic shifts have worsened these trends, with alcohol-related absenteeism increasing by 15% compared to pre-pandemic levels.

 The ethical issues and HR considerations are substantial.
 Power dynamics complicate intervention decisions, especially when 20% of workplaces lack substance use policies.
 Industries like construction, food service, and entertainment face the highest rates, demanding targeted prevention strategies.
 Only half of workers have access to substance use support services at their place of employment, highlighting a critical gap in available resources.